English Democrats: New England Party

 The New England Party was a local party in Dartford from March 2003 to February 2007, when it merged with the English Democrats.
 Its leader, nominating officer and treasurer was Michael Tibby while Sheila Tibby was its campaigns officer.

 Michael Tibby and Austen Brooker were councillors on Dartford Borough Council between 2003 and 2007, representing Littlebrook and Newtown.
 Tibby came second in Littlebrook in the 2003 local elections, while Brooker was elected as one of three Labour councillors for Newtown, but left Labour soon after his election in May 2003, initially as an independent.
 Brooker stood down at the 2007 local elections and Tibby was unsuccessful in seeking re-election for the English Democrats, coming third.

 Michael Tibby contested Dartford at the 2005 general election, receiving 1,224 votes (the elected Labour MP, Howard Stoate, received 19,909 votes).
 The party contested the Dartford Borough Council Heath ward by-election on 27 July 2006, polling 174 votes (9.6%).
 The candidate was Steven Uncles, who had been the English Democrats candidate in the 2006 Bromley and Chislehurst by-election.

 The New England Party merged with the English Democrats in February 2007.

 Reform UK Party

-Reform UK was a small UKIP splinter group of those opposing Nigel Farage, led by Harold Green from 2000 to 2004, when it merged with the English Democrats.
-Green received 357 votes (0.9%) in Reigate in the 2001 general election standing for Reform UK.
+Reform UK Party was a small UKIP splinter group of those opposing Nigel Farage, led by Harold Green from 2000 to 2004, when it merged with the English Democrats.
+Green received 357 votes (0.9%) in Reigate in the 2001 general election standing for Reform UK Party.